peterljq/Data-Structure-C-Language-Exercises/README.md

 ***
     Latest Status:
     The Data Structure Part has finished construction.
-    C language exercises have been uploaded.
+    C Language Exercises (CLE) Part have finished construction.
     A few reference books have been uploaded.
-    The answers writen by me will be uploaded recently which may be slightly different from that provided by prof.
+    Answers of CLE part have been uploaded.
+That also includes the weekly grading APAS assignment answers writen by me.
 ***
 Brief Introduction
 ----------